0chain/zboxcli/README.md

 ### Unlock tokens from write pool

-Unlock an expired write pool by its POOL_ID.
-See wp-info for the id and the expiration.
+`wp-unlock` unlocks an expired write pool by its POOL_ID.
+See `wp-info` for the pool id and the expiration.
 An expired write pool, associated with an allocation, can be locked until allocation finalization even if it's expired.
 It possible in cases where related blobber doesn't give their min lock demands.
-The finalization will pay the demand an unlock the pool.
+The finalization will pay the demand and unlock the pool.

 #### Usage